Frequently Asked Questions

 Who owns the water assets?

-The Aquara Foundation legally holds the water assets for the ecosystem.
-AQA holders don’t own the water directly, but they can influence how the reserves are managed, protected, and expanded through DAO governance.
+While AQA holders don’t own the assets directly, they influence how the reserves are managed, invested, and expanded through on-chain governance and transparent reporting.

 Are you trying to own water?